saniya196/crop-stubble-burning-scheduler/README.md

 ### **Code Standards**
 - Follow existing code style
 - Add tests for new features

+---

+## 📝 License

+This repository does not include a license.
+All rights are reserved by the repository owner.
+No permission to copy, modify, distribute, or commercially use the code is granted through this repository.

+If you need to use or share parts of this project, please contact the repository owner to request explicit permission.
 - Update documentation
 - Use descriptive commit messages